shallyan/GSoC-Rogas/README.md

 - Set up your database information in rogas.config.py to connect to Postgresql
 - Python run.py

+## Future Work
+- 1) More informative name of query tabs
+- 2) Reduce the discreteness of large graph when max display node is small
+- 3) More distinguishability in PATH visualization when the number of paths increases

 ## More Information
 More details about the Rogas, please refer to the thesis "Towards a Unified Framework for Network Analytics" collected in